intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 <img src="https://github.com/intel-analytics/BigDL/blob/main/scala/friesian/src/main/resources/images/architecture.png" width="80%" />

-The architecture above illustrates the main components in Intel® Recsys Toolkit.
+The architecture above illustrates the main components in Intel® BigDL Recommender System Toolkit.

 - The offline training workflow is implemented based on Spark, Ray and BigDL to efficiently scale the data processing and DNN model training on large Xeon clusters.
 - The nearline workflow loads the features into the key-value store and builds the index for vector search.